 Kayaking is a unique way to experience on-water travel.
 When paddling, the kayak rides low in the water and moves with each wave.
 This exhilarating experience can be hard on people who get motion or sea sick.
-Kayaking can also be strenuous on one's back muscles and shoulders.
+Kayaking can also be strenuous on one's back muscles.
 These health risks are difficult to manage in the field and should be assessed before signing up for a kayaking adventure.
 With this in mind your pre trip fitness goals should focus on being able to sustain a moderate level of exertion for hours on end.
+Most active teenagers find themselves in great shape for the trip.